 The Biogeochemistry Lab studies element cycling to better understand how ecosystems respond to global changes, such as sea-level rise, nitrogen pollution, invasive species and elevated CO2.

 We use spatial analysis and modeling to investigate nutrient discharges from watersheds, the role of wetlands in nutrient transport, the effects of watershed characteristics on aquatic health, and carbon storage in coastal wetlands.

 We investigate how ecosystem responses to global change drivers are mediated by biotic processes, such as symbioses, competition, and trophic interactions.

 Principal Investigator: Kimberly La Pierre

-Our research integrates life history strategies, population dynamics, resource/habitat utilization, and regulation of community structure of invertebrates and fish in coastal ecosystems.
+Our research integrates life history strategies, population dynamics, resource/habitat utilization, and regulation of community structure for the conservation and management of invertebrates and fish in coastal ecosystems.

 THE FOREST ECOLOGY LABORATORY studies the structure, growth and function of forest ecosystems, particularly the canopy portion of deciduous forests.

 The Marine and Estuarine Ecology Lab studies interactions among species and the ways that individual animals, communities and ecosystems respond to changes in the environment.